 Still, this cleaner is powerful enough that you should only need to do a bi-weekly clean to keep floors fresh.
 As a nice bonus, your floors are bound to shine brighter than ever, too.
 The product won’t leave floors slippery, and it also won't leave behind any residue that may dull the overall aesthetic or lead to tackiness when you walk.

 Best for Pets: Nature’s Miracle Hard Floor Cleaner

-What to Look for in Tile Cleaner
+What to Look for in a Tile Floor Cleaner

-When browsing the cleaning aisle for the perfect tile floor cleaner, consider how each product is used.
-Some tile floor cleaners, like the Swiffer WetJet, are mops, which means you don’t have to get on your hands and knees to get your tile floors sparkling clean.
+When shopping for the perfect tile floor cleaner, consider how each type of product cleans.
+Some tile floor cleaners—like our top pick, the Swiffer WetJet Starter Kit—are mops, so you don’t have to get on your hands and knees to get your tile floors sparkling clean.

 What kinds of cleaners are best for tile floors?